totemmaker/totemmaker-docs/docs/roboboard-x4/board.md

 ### Board control

 #### (`success`) X4.enableAppControl() { data-toc-label='enableAppControl()' }
 : Force to start App connectivity.
 Will make RoboBoard X4 discoverable for Totem smartphone app.
-This will override Tools -> App control setting.
+This will override `Tools` → `App control` setting.
+_Enabling this option will include Bluetooth functionality, which increases flash memory usage and takes longer to compile a project and upload a code._
 **Returns:**
 `success` - returns `false` if internal error occurred during initialization